pebreo/pebreo.github.io/midgame/part3-polyamory.md

 The solution to this big challenge involves two parts: upgrading how we think about think about romantic love and upgrading out socialeconimic system.
 The first part i will describe in this section and the second half in thr next section.

+## TLDR
+The likely root cause of population collapse is that women are put in a predicament to choose between career and family

 ## Antifragile romantic relationships